-Returning to the portraits in Hall's engraving, Samuel Parkman's visage and the contours of his body are an almost perfect match for Figure 7, after adjusting for the shift in perspective and the fact that it is the etherizer's hand on the operating chair, not his.
-Having established that Hall had access to the reenactment daguerreotype, proven by the flipped profiles of J. Mason Warren and Bigelow, why then is Parkman's portrayal not also flipped by the printing process of the engraving?
+Returning to the portraits in Hall's engraving, it can be seen that Samuel Parkman's visage and the contours of his body are an almost perfect match for Figure 7, after adjusting for the shift in perspective and the fact that it is the etherizer's hand on the operating chair, not his.
+Having established that Hall had access to the so called "reenactment" daguerreotype, proven by the flipped profiles of J. Mason Warren and Bigelow, why then is Parkman's portrayal not also flipped by the printing process of the engraving?
 The answer has two parts.
 The first part is that Hall's model for Parkman was copied from the 'Boston Society for Medical Improvement' group photograph taken in 1853.
 The second part is that Hall's portrait of Parkman proves the existence of an original daguerreotype of the group photograph.
-Hall modeled Parkman from the original daguerreotype, and not from the low resolution, washed-out, flipped paper copy that is displayed in the panel above.(48) In the paper print, Parkman has aged six years and appears to have taken on weight, his brow is furrowed and he seems to be scowling at the camera, distorting the brow line and narrowing the palpebral fissures – expressing the "surly reserve" referenced by Darwin in my introduction.
-His dorsum nasi appears much fuller than it was in reality.
-Because Hall had access to the pristine details of the original daguerreotype of the Medical Improvement Society, these distortions don't appear in his portrait of Parkman, except for the weight gain, the change in the part of his hair, and the effects of aging.
-It is an unqualified match for Figure 7, especially noticeable in his aquiline nose, hair line, prominent chin and cheek bones, puffy lower eyelids – all distinctive features that are almost invisible in the paper print.
-Until the original Medical Improvement Society daquerreotype is found, Hall's engraving should be the resource for identifying Figure 7 as Parkman, though doing so dismantles the reenactment scenario that claims it is Bigelow.
-The table below should help to settle the dispute:
+Hall modeled Parkman from the original daguerreotype, and not from the low resolution, washed-out, flipped paper copy that is displayed in the panel above.(48) In the paper print, Parkman has aged seven years and appears to have taken on weight, his brow is furrowed and he seems to be scowling at the camera, distorting the brow line and narrowing the palpebral fissures – expressing the "surly reserve" referenced by Darwin in my introduction.
+His dorsum nasi appears much fuller than it was in reality and his lantern jaw has been softened by the weight gain.
+Because Hall had access to the pristine details of the original daguerreotype of the Medical Improvement Society, these distortions don't appear in his portrait of Parkman and it is an unqualified match for Figure 7, evinced by the prominent chin (prognathism), aquiline nose, prominent cheek bones, and somewhat puffy lower eyelids – all distinctive features that are almost invisible in the paper print.

 PARKMAN: